 Outlive by Peter Attia distills much of what I have learned in the last several years as I have tried to understand what practices would lead to a good health span.
 This isn’t surprising since I have been greatly inspired by Attia’s The Drive podcast.
 Attia has moved me to be more proactive with my health, especially when it comes to early detection / testing.
 I have been inspired by his idea of the centenarian decathlon which now informs my fitness goals, and am doing more training in zone 2.
 Some notes about Attia.

 Four Thousand Weeks by Oliver Burkeman is quite different from the typical book about time management or productivity.
 Burkeman argues that people focus on productivity are often avoiding the fact that they are finite.
 There will not be enough time to do everything they want to do, and being more productive will not make a substantial difference in their experience.
 Rather, people would be best served to become comfortable with their limitations and choose what they will do, and let go of the things they can’t accomplish.
-I think the author has a faulty new of how an eternal life would chance the equation, but I don’t have an alternative to off at this time.
+I think the author has a faulty new of how an eternal life would chance the equation, but I don’t have an alternative to offer at this time.
 This book helped me relax, to leave more slack in my life, and to make sure I choose to spend my time on things that matter to me, even if they weren’t “productive” or likely to have a “significant impact”.
 Good companions for this book are Essentialism by Mckeown, and How to Inhabit Time by James Smith.

 Gentle and Lowly by Dane Orthlund is a beautiful treatise about God’s love and mercy.
 Ortlund takes aim at how it’s common to look at God’s forgiveness as a legal transaction which happened in the past.
 This books makes the case that it is much more dynamic, personal, which is experienced in the present.
 I was very touched by his observation that most people are a spring ready to be release anger and wrath by the smallest issue and we have to work to accumulate grace, but God is just the opposite, His love spills out at the slights prick while it takes a great deal to bring out His anger.
 The book has lead me to pray more, strive to shift from anger to love as my default response, and to seek to find and build community centered on grace.
 Too many churches fail to see and live in response to God’s loving presence.
 Good companions to this book are Keller’s The Prodigal God, and Manning’s The Ragamuffin Gospel.